 Consider detailed recommendations given by site managers in the SIMP;

-Strive to make the Wadden Sea as resilient as possible to climate change and investigate cumulative effects of climate change and other pressures.
+Strive to make the Wadden Sea as resilient as possible to climate change and investigate cumulative effects of climate change and other pressures including the establishment of new/alien species.
 Consider reducing other pressures, amongst others via the SIMP process;

 Discuss the balance between accepting and allowing changes to happen, restoring natural dynamics and conservation goals; Further elaborate strategies for adaptation in a natural dynamic system and map possible interventions to support the system in adapting to a changing climate.